 Have A Go Sessions

 A great place to try out Archery is in our Have A Go Sessions.
-COVID permitting through next summer 2022 we hope to run on Saturday afternoons, sessions at our ground in Shurdington where members of the public can turn up and shoot.
+We run these sessions on designated Saturday afternoons at our ground in Shurdington where members of the public can book online to reserve a place.
 We provide everything you need and you will work with our excellent team of coaches and volunteers.
 We cater for all levels of experience from novice to regular archer and it’s great fun for all the family.
-From age 8 up, archers will shoot in the main session while under 8’s can take part using adapted kit.
+From age 8 up, archers will shoot in the main sessions.
 We have a wide range of experience working with archers with different abilities and impairments so it really is an inclusive activity.
-You can just turn up but to ask any questions, let us know of any special requirements or just to avoid disappointment, fill in the registration of interest form below.
+Attendees need to book a place online, also let us know of any special requirements or just to avoid disappointment, fill in the registration of interest form below.

-In 2022 we also resume a monthly indoor Winter Have A Go programme.
+In 2022 we also resumed a monthly indoor Winter Have A Go programme.
 If you are interested in these, please contact us using this form so we can let you know when the next available session will be.

 We will not use your details other than to let you know about upcoming Have-A-Go Sessions.